frehner/modern-guide-to-packaging-js-library/README.md

 `umd` is short for "Universal Module Definition," and can be run by a raw `<script>` tag, or in CommonJS module loaders, or by `AMD` module loaders.

-Without getting into the flame wars that generally happen around `esm` and `cjs` formats, `esm` is considered "the future" but `cjs` still has a strong hold on the community and ecosystem. `esm` is easier for bundlers to correctly treeshake, so it is especially important for libraries to have this format.
+Without getting into the flame wars that generally happen around `esm` and `cjs` formats, `esm` is considered "the future" but `cjs` still has a strong hold on the community and ecosystem. `esm` is easier for bundlers to correctly tree shake, so it is especially important for libraries to have this format.
 It's also possible that some day in the future your library only needs to output to `esm`.

 You may have noticed that `umd` is already compatible with CommonJS module loaders - so why would you want to have both `cjs` _and_ `umd` output?
 One reason is that CommonJS files generally perform better when _conditionally_ depended on compared to `umd` files; for example: